santiagobarreda/brms_tools/docs/week-2.md

 which meant 'predict f0 using only an intercept'.
 Now the model formula will look like this:

-`f0 ~ 1 + ( 1 | uspeaker)`
+`f0 ~ 1 + ( 1 | speaker)`

 When you place a predictor in the formula in parenthesis and on the right-hand-side of a pipe, like this `( | predictor )`, you tell `brm` that you expect data to be clustered according to each category represented in the grouping vector.
 In this case, we are telling `brm` that each unique speaker is a cluster of data.
 Whatever you put in the left-hand-side of the parentheses `( in here | predictor )` is the model for each subcluster!

-So what does this model formula mean: `f0 ~ 1 + ( 1 | uspeaker)`?
+So what does this model formula mean: `f0 ~ 1 + ( 1 | speaker)`?
 It tells `brm`: predict f0 based on only an intercept, but also allow intercept values to vary separately for each speaker.
 Effectively, this model formula is telling `brm` to figure out all the information presented in the figures above.

 This regression model is now something like this: